Trump to sign bill releasing Epstein files, White House official says

 A group of protesters holding up signs outside the US Capitol building.

-The Republican-controlled United States House of Representatives has voted almost unanimously to force the release of US justice department files on the late convicted sex offender Jeffrey Epstein, an outcome US President Donald Trump had fought for months before ending his opposition.
+The Republican-controlled United States Congress has voted almost unanimously to force the release of justice department files on the late sex offender Jeffrey Epstein, an outcome US President Donald Trump had fought for months before ending his opposition.

-Two days after Trump’s abrupt about-face, the vote passed by 427-1, sending a resolution requiring the release of all unclassified records on Epstein to the Senate for consideration.
+Two days after Trump's abrupt about-face, the House of Representatives passed the measure with a vote of 427-1, sending a resolution requiring the release of all unclassified records on Epstein to the Republican-majority Senate, which swiftly approved it, setting the stage for the bill to go to Trump for his signature.

 The public and increasingly bitter feud among Republicans over the Epstein files had fractured relations between Trump and some of his most ardent supporters.

-Before the vote, about two dozen survivors of Epstein's alleged abuse joined a trio of Democratic and Republican lawmakers outside the US Capitol to urge the release of the records.
+Before the House vote, about two dozen survivors of Epstein's alleged abuse joined a trio of Democratic and Republican politicians outside the US Capitol to urge the release of the records.

 The women held photographs of their younger selves, the age at which they said they first encountered Epstein, a New York financier who fraternised with some of the most powerful men in the country.